microsoft/jacdac/services/power.md

 The purpose of the power negotiation is to ensure that there is no more than ~500mA delivered to the power rail.
-This is realized by limiting the number of enabled power provider services to 1.
+This is realized by limiting the number of enabled power provider services to one.

-Note, that it's also possible to have low-current power providers, which do not run a power provider service.
+Note, that it's also possible to have low-current power providers, which are limited to 100mA and do not run a power provider service.
 These are **not** accounted for in the power negotiation protocol.

 The protocol is based on `on` reports, which are always sent